acogoluegnes/Spring-Batch-Workshop/README.md

 * dynamic job parameters: passing parameters to job artefacts (e.g. input file to an item reader)
 * JDBC paging: reading large result sets from a database using paging
 * execution metadata: seeing how Spring Batch stores execution metadata to enable restart and ease monitoring
-* scheduling with Spring Scheduler
+* scheduling: using Spring scheduling support to execute a job periodically

 TBD: